alexandruionica/cloudbackup/private_documentation/docs/architecture.md

 During a particular backup run, if an item fails to be backed up, then a entry will be added to this table, mentioning the job_id of the backup job.

+### top_items

+Contains the top level paths for a given backup job run.
+These correspond to the "paths" mentioned in the backup section for a given job and their use in the DB is related to restores so when a file listing of a given backup is requested, we can figure out what was the "top" and descend from there on.

 ### backup_collections

 When a file is successfully backed up then an entry is added to `remote_files` table and a reference to that entry added to this table.